top of page

 You may be relieved to know it wasn't the giant hip gowns with rows upon rows of bows and white wigs on her head--that was the 1780s when Austen was in her early to mid-teens.
 Although, if Austen was presented at court (and I'm assuming she was), she would have worn those big hip gowns for the occasion because court fashions took longer to change.

-By 1794, everyone from the average lady to the royal princesses wore the beginnings of the Regency fashions.
+By 1794, everyone from the average lady to the royal princesses wore what would become the beginnings of the Regency fashions.
 What gown was that you ask?

 The humble round gown.